syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Overview.md

 ## Key features

-* **DockStates** - Supports DockStates such as Top, Bottom, Left, Right and Float, also provides options to disable Dock and Float states.
+* **DockStates** - Supports Dock states in Top, Bottom, Left, Right directions and also empowered to be displayed in Floating state.

-* **Button settings** - Provides close button and drop-down button with customization properties.
+* **Button settings** - Provides close and drop-down buttons.

 * **Chevron** - Supports chevron which displays toolbar icons that do not fit in the space available in the toolbar.